void4/DiscordMUDBot/README.md

 Paste it into config.ini's DISCORDTOKEN field

-Set your own Discord username in the WIZARDS field
+Set your own Discord username in the WIZARDS field (this allows you to make players wizards using the bot, but doesn't make yourself one yet)

 #### Install and run a MUD server